 Things to do

 Great restaurant for posh pub food, owned by Tom Kitchin.
-Our favourite place for sit-down Scottish food!
+Our favourite place for sit-down Scottish food.
 You might want to book ahead because it’s so popular, though you’d probably be okay for a weekday lunch.
 Could be combined with a walk along the Water of Leith!

 Really delicious coffee near the University, not far from The Grassmarket and near Greyfriar’s Kirkyard.
 This is the site of Matt and Gill’s first date!

 Matt Sr. and Nicky’s favourite place for beer!
 They’ve got a creative selection of craft beers and also serve good burgers.
 It’s just off the Royal Mile.

 Gill’s favourite bar in Edinburgh.
 It’s a super cosy place with a roaring fire and comfy sofas.
 They make great cocktails and have a fantastic selection of whiskies.